ChrstphrHll/npc_gen/students/Natalia Endo.md

 ---
 ### Description
 - 3rd year Halfling Barbarian in Burk
-- wavy red hair that's parted to the left, Pale Brown eyes, and Fair skin
+- long straight platinum hair that's wild, Pale Brown eyes, and Fair skin
 - Is Inoffensive and Agonizing, and has Renewal as their ideal

 ### Organizations